Android Auto: Here’s everything you need to know about it!

 In terms of entertainment, you can play and control music via popular apps like YouTube Music, Spotify, Amazon Music, Apple Music, etc. You can also make and receive calls and reply to messages from third-party apps like WhatsApp, Skype, Telegram, Facebook Messenger, etc. Not to forget, Google Assistant is also present to help you perform tasks and navigate around the UI.

 For a complete list of supported apps, you can refer to the dedicated Android Auto page on Google Play.
 Recently, Google has also enabled third-party app developers to publish Android Auto apps for charging, navigation, and parking.
 The categories may expand in the future to add support for more third-party applications.
+There’s even a new content recommendation feature that suggests media content and games for you on Android Auto.
 If your phone is rooted, you can even install third-party apps for Android Auto that aren’t present on the Google Play Store.

 Where can I use Android Auto?